Alexander J. Motyl

-Alexander John Motyl (Note: Олександр Джон Мотиль) (born October 21, 1953) is an American historian, political scientist, poet, writer, translator, and painter.
+Alexander John Motyl (Note: Олександр Джон Мотиль) is an American historian, political scientist, poet, writer, translator, and painter.
 He is a resident of New York City.
 He is professor of political science at Rutgers University in Newark, New Jersey, and a specialist on Ukraine, Russia, and the Soviet Union.

 He also writes opinion columns in publications such as Foreign Policy, 19FortyFive, and The Kyiv Post.

 Life

 Motyl's parents emigrated as refugees from Western Ukraine after World War II, when the region was occupied by the Soviet Union.
-He was born in New York City on October 21, 1953.
+He was born in New York City.

 He graduated from Regis High School in New York City in 1971.
-He studied at Columbia University, graduating with a BA in History in 1975 and a Ph.D. in Political Science in 1984.
+He studied at Columbia University, graduating with a BA in history in 1975 and a Ph.D. in Political Science in 1984.

 Academic career

 Motyl has taught at Columbia University, Lehigh University, the Ukrainian Free University, the Kyiv-Mohyla University, and Harvard University and is professor of political science at Rutgers University-Newark.

 He is the author of eight academic books and editor or co-editor of over fifteen volumes.
 Motyl has written extensively on the Soviet Union, Ukraine, revolutions, nations and nationalism, and empires.
-All his work is highly conceptual and theoretical, attempting to ground political science in a firm philosophical base, while simultaneously concluding that all theories are imperfect and that theoretical pluralism is inevitable.

 In Imperial Ends (2001), he posits a theoretical framework for examining the structure of empires as a political structure.
 Motyl describes three types of imperial structures: continuous, discontinuous, and hybrid.
 Motyl also posits varying degrees of empire: formal, informal, and hegemonic.
 He discusses the Russian example in an earlier book, The Post Soviet Nations.